Crockett Doodles’ Wait Time

 The question we receive the most frequently is, “How long will I need to wait to get my puppy from Crockett Doodles?”
 Other families ask, “What number am I on the deposit list?”
 Many traditional breeders have a very small deposit list (perhaps 3-4 families waiting for a pup).
 It is easy for a traditional breeder with a very short wait list to tell a family, “You’re #4 on our deposit list.”
 Some other breeders typically have far less client interest in their puppies, so they can make promises to families to put them at the top of the list.

 Crockett Doodles is not a typical breeder, and we have a huge demand for our pups.
-We consistently receive more than one hundred applications a day.
+We consistently receive many applications each day.
 The high demand for our puppies, the flexibility that we offer our Partner Homes, and the flexibility that we offer families on our wait list all make it very difficult for us to give someone their precise wait time.

 At Crockett Doodles, our desire is to under promise and over deliver.
 We want to give our deposit list families a realistic expectation of when you can expect to get a puppy.
 We do ourselves no favor by underestimating the wait time.

 We know that some other breeders allow families to pay extra for “pick of the litter” or to be advanced to the front of the line.
 Through the years, we’ve often had families offer to pay us extra to get moved up on the deposit list, but we want to be clear that we do not provide this opportunity.
 It is important for us to try to be as fair as possible when making puppy announcements to families on our wait list.